 Many mesothelioma patients feel hopeless.
 Mesothelioma is an aggressive and usually fatal cancer caused by asbestos exposure.
-Because symptoms do not appear at first, it often is diagnosed at stage III or IV after cancer has spread (See stage 4 mesothelioma symptoms).
+Because symptoms do not appear at first (early mesothelioma symptoms), it often is diagnosed at stage III or IV after cancer has spread (late stage mesothelioma symptoms).
 Because of the poor prognosis, some patients opt for alternative therapies in the hope of finding more effective treatment options. (mesothelioma.net)

 One of the options that patients consider is CBD oil.
 If you have been diagnosed with mesothelioma, this page has key information to know about using CBD oil to treat this cancer.